fedepaol/PostmanLib--Rings-Twice--Android/README.md

 executed asynchronously and it is guaranteed to be executed in a background thread.

 ###RestServerCommand
 RestServerCommand is a specialization of ServerCommand.
 It's intended to be used to perform rest operations against a given url.
 It uses [Java Scribe library][scribe] under the hood, and it can be associated to an authenticated OAuthService to perform oauth authorized requests.
+To perform its actions must be initialized with one or more RestStrategy objects that represent the actions to be performed in background

-####Preparing a ServerCommand:
+####Executing a RestServerRequest
-To make a request you need to build a RestServerCommand:
+To make a request you need to implement a RestServerRequestObject.

-    SampleRestCommand c = new SampleRestCommand("http://www.google.com");
-(You can specify different verbs).
+The most obvious method to implement are _getUrl_ and _getVerb_ .

-Since a RestServerCommand executes a _scribe_ oauth request under the hood (even if not authenticated), you need to implement _addParamsToRequest_ in order to enrich the request.
-For example, in order to add a "status" parameter in a call to twitter:
+Since a RestServerRequest executes a _scribe_ oauth request under the hood (even if not authenticated), you need to implement _addParamsToRequest_ in order to enrich the request.
+For example, in order to add a "status" parameter in a call:

     request.addBodyParameter("status", "this is sparta! *");

+or

+    request.addQuerystringParameter("status", "this is sparta!");

+in case of a query string parameter.

 ####Sending a server command:
-Once your command is ready, all it takes to send it is:

-    ServerInteractionHelper.getInstance().sendCommand(this, c, "MyRequestID");
+A RestServerRequest might be used to initialize a RestServerCommand to be sent.
+There is also a facility method that does that for you:

+    ServerInteractionHelper.getInstance().sendRestAction(this,"MyRequestId", request1, request2);

 The

-    protected abstract void processHttpResult(Response result, Context context);
+    void processHttpResult(Response result, Context context);

-will be called with the result of the http call.
+of any RestServerAction will be called with the result of the http call.

 The _Response_ parameter is a scribe Response object.
 You can get the stringified result using